TickTeam/guide-tt/ticktick_web_app/how_to_print_a_task.md

 2.Click the upward arrow on bottom right corner in task detail page.

-3.Choose “Print” to print your selected tasks.
+3.Choose “Print”.

-Before printing, you can have a print preview where you can change paper size, margins and ect.
+Before printing, print preview allows you to view what a printed version of the document would look like on the screen.
+And you can change paper size, margins ect.